centime/xss-paper/attacks.md

 I. Setup the vulnerable application : a forum.
 ----------------------------------------------
-In an attempt to be as realistic as possible, we decided to start with a real full-fledged application.
-We choose flaskbb[0], a forum developped in python using flask.
+In an attempt to be as realistic as possible, I decided to start with a real full-fledged application.
+I choose flaskbb[0], a forum developped in python using flask.

 First step is to add our extra XSS "feature".
-We kept it simple by adding a new route to the project, where you can provide base64-encoded javascript to be executed.
+I kept it simple by adding a new route to the project, where you can provide base64-encoded javascript to be executed.
 For example, executing "alert(1)" will look like this :

     localhost:8080/xss/YWxlcnQoMSkK